Kamlesh-Chamoli/Test1/README.md

 - Step 1 : Load data into Power BI Desktop from sql server, dataset is an csv file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the column has errors.
+- Step 5 : A Rounded rectangle is added at top of page using Inset>Shape>Rounded rectangle.Text written inside it is "Loan Default Overview"
-- Step 5 : DAX is used to find "Total loan"
+- Step 6 : DAX is used to find "Total loan"
 ```bash
                      Loan amount by purpose = SUMX(FILTER('Loan_default part 412',NOT(ISBLANK
                      ('Loan_default part 412'[LoanAmount]))),'Loan_default part 412'[LoanAmount])